jkunkee/ESP32-display-support/LCD-Products/ESP32-S3-LCD-1.69/Tasmota/README.md

 * GPIO0 - Button - 1 (this is the middle button on the side of the board)
 * GPIO1 - ADC Input
-* GPIO2 - Option A - 3 (this can be any unused pin; toggling it runs the on/off commands for the screen)
 * GPIO4 - SPI DC - 1
 * GPIO5 - SPI CS - 1
 * GPIO6 - SPI CLK - 1